microsoft/api-guidelines/Guidelines.md

 Calls that fail as the result of a service fast-failing requests (often for its own protection) do count as faults.

 ### 5.3.
 Latency
-Latency is defined as how long a particular API call takes to complete, measured as closely to the client as possible.
+Latency is defined as how long a particular API call takes to complete, measured as close to the client as possible.
 This metric applies to both synchronous and asynchronous APIs in the same way.
-For long running calls, the latency is measured on the initial request and measures how long that call (not the overall operation) takes to complete.
+For long-running calls, the latency is measured on the initial request and measures how long that call (not the overall operation) takes to complete.

 ### 5.4.
 Time to complete
 Services that expose long operations MUST track "Time to Complete" metrics around those operations.

 ### 5.5.
-Long running API faults
+Long-running API faults
 For a Long Running API, it's possible for both the initial request to begin the operation and the request to retrieve the results to technically work (each passing back a 200), but for the underlying operation to have failed.
 Long Running faults MUST roll up as faults into the overall Availability metrics.